update/update/docs/tutorial.md

 $ update
 ```

 You're now a master at running tasks with update!
-You can do anything with update tasks that you can do with [gulp][] tasks (we use and support gulp libraries after all!).
+You can do anything with update tasks that you can do with [gulp](http://gulpjs.com) tasks (we use and support gulp libraries after all!).

 **Next steps**

 Update does much more than this.
 For a more in-depth introduction, we highly recommend visiting the [getting started guide](https://github.com/update/getting-started).

+true